legendu-net/blog/en/content/2023/07/parallel-RNG-with-rayon-in-rust/parallel-RNG-with-rayon-in-rust.markdown

     (currently, ChaCha block cipher with 12 rounds) which might be too slow for statistical simulations.
     If that's the case,
-    you can use a faster RNG (e.g., StdRng) with thread-local storage as parallel RNGs.
+    you can use a faster RNG (e.g., SmallRng) with thread-local storage as parallel RNGs.
     Please refer to
     [Customized RNGs with Thread-local Storage](https://www.legendu.net/misc/blog/parallel-RNGs-with-rayon-in-rust/#customized-rngs-with-thread-local-storage)
     for details.